What Is a Circuit?

 Circuits are ubiquitous in our modern world and perform important tasks for the majority of us on the planet every single day, but what exactly is a circuit?

-Before we begin our discussion on what a circuit is, let’s make up an analogy we’ll use to help us understand the fundamentals and key-concepts of a circuit.
+Before we begin our discussion on what a circuit is, let’s come up with an analogy we’ll use to help us understand the fundamentals and key-concepts of a circuit more easily.

-Most textbooks and teachers in electronics use the analogy of water for electricity and circuits, which is fine, but I’m going to use an analogy of a multi-lane racetrack.
+Most textbooks and teachers in electronics use the analogy of water for electricity and circuits, which is fine, but I’m going to use an analogy of a multi-lane racetrack — because I’m stubborn that way 😁.

 Our racetrack has no openings and no forks to go anywhere else, except around a loop.
-The racetrack’s start and end are not separated, but are connected.
-It is a completely connected loop.
+The racetrack’s start and finish are not separated, but are connected or the same position on the track — it is a completely connected loop.
+The idea of a completely connected loop will be an important distinction for our next discussion on the differences between an open circuit, short circuit, and a closed circuit.

 Differences Between an Open Circuit, a Short Circuit and a Closed Circuit